microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 ### AdditionalFiles

 The `AdditionalFiles` list provides a mechanism to add arbitrary files to the image.
-The elements are are `"src": "dst"` pairs. `src` is relative to the image config `.json` file, while `dst` is an absolute path on the installed system.
+The elements are are `"src": "dst"` pairs.

+`src` is relative to the image config `.json` file.

 The `dst` can be one of:

 - A string representing the destination absolute path, OR
-- A object (`FileConfig`) containing the destination absolute path and other file options, OR
+- An object (`FileConfig`) containing the destination absolute path and other file options, OR
 - An array containing a mixture of strings and objects, which allows a single source file to be copied to multiple destination paths.

 ISO installers will include the files on the installation media and will place them into the final installed image.